Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Introduction

 To reduce the number of communication rounds, a typical FL algorithm involves each client performing multiple local training steps in isolation on its own data (using, for instance, mini-batch stochastic gradient descent) before communicating with the server.
-In this paper, we start by investigating the effect of performing such local steps on the convergence guarantees of existing FL algorithms, relative to a centralized baseline.\footnote{By a centralized baseline, we refer to a setup where each client can communicate with every other client at all time steps via the server.} In Section \ref{sec:Motivation}, we show that when the client loss functions exhibit objective heterogeneity, popular FL algorithms such as \texttt{FedAvg} \cite{mcmahan} and \texttt{FedProx} \cite{sahu} fail to match the guarantees of centralized gradient descent.
+Due to such local steps, the popular \texttt{FedAvg} \cite{mcmahan} algorithm suffers from a ``client-drift effect" under objective heterogeneity \cite{li,malinovsky,charles,charles2,fedsplit,scaffold}: the local iterates of each client drift-off towards the minimum of their own local loss function, leading to slow convergence rates.
+Recently, several new algorithms such as \texttt{FedProx} \cite{sahu}, \texttt{SCAFFOLD} \cite{scaffold}, \texttt{FedSplit} \cite{fedsplit}, and \texttt{FedNova} \cite{FedNova} have been proposed as improvements to \texttt{FedAvg}.
+Despite these advances, there remain gaps in our understanding of the extent to which these algorithms match the guarantees of a centralized baseline.\footnote{By a centralized baseline, we refer to a setup where each client can communicate with every other client at all time steps via the server.} For instance, like \texttt{FedAvg}, \texttt{FedProx} \cite{sahu} and \texttt{FedNova} \cite{FedNova} exhibit a fundamental \textit{speed-accuracy conflict} under objective heterogeneity; see \cite{charles,charles2} and Section \ref{sec:Motivation}.
 In particular, when each $f_i(x)$ is smooth and strongly convex\footnote{A continuously differentiable function $f:\mathbb{R}^{d}\rightarrow \mathbb{R}$ is $L$-smooth if the gradient map $\nabla f:\mathbb{R}^{d}\rightarrow \mathbb{R}^d$ is $L$-Lipschitz.
-Moreover, $f(\cdot)$ is $\mu$-strongly convex if, given any $x,y\in\mathbb{R}^{d}$, the following inequality holds: }, the iterates generated by these algorithms converge linearly, but potentially to an incorrect point, when the step-size (learning rate) is held constant.
+Moreover, $f(\cdot)$ is $\mu$-strongly convex if, given any $x,y\in\mathbb{R}^{d}$, the following inequality holds: }, the iterates generated by these algorithms converge linearly, but potentially to an incorrect point when the step-size (learning rate) is held constant.
 Thus, convergence to the minimum of the global loss function $f(x)$ necessitates diminishing step-sizes, which, in turn, leads to sub-linear convergence rates.
-We refer to this fundamental conflict as the \textit{speed-accuracy trade-off}: fast convergence comes at the expense of accuracy.
+In short, with \texttt{FedAvg}, \texttt{FedProx}, and \texttt{FedNova}, \textit{fast convergence comes at the expense of accuracy}.
 Importantly, this trade-off persists even when each client has access to exact, deterministic gradients of its local objective function, and all clients participate in every communication round.